This weblog contains LocallyGrown.net news and the weblog entries from all the markets currently using the system.

 Our McMinnville pickup location is outside Martin Chapel Fellowship, near the big water tower and the Warren County Farmers’ Market pavilion, at

 110 Market Street, McMinnville, TN.

 For a map, click on the address link.

 Only the best fresh flavorful farm products for your family!
 No more week-old produce trucked cross-country.
 All the fresh local farm products listed come from your grower and maker neighbors in Middle Tennessee.
 The freshest produce is picked the day you receive it!

 Your year-round weekly market is open for ordering from Sunday morning at 8 am till Tuesday evening at 10 pm.

 THURSDAY afternoon pickup (4:15 – 4:45 p.m.) at the market pavilion on Fort Street, Manchester.

-THURSDAY afternoon pickup (5:30 – 6:00 p.m.) outside “Nature’s Elite”, Tullahoma.
-Open air market during this time.
+THURSDAY afternoon pickup (5:30 – 6:00 p.m.) outside “Nature’s Elite”, in the Kroger shopping center in Tullahoma.

 Delivery on THURSDAY evening for a small additional fee, or at other hours by arrangement.

 See the “About” page for details.